yushulx/javascript-barcode-qr-code-scanner/examples/chrome_extension/PRIVACY-POLICY.md

-# Privacy Policy for Barcode & QR Code Scanner
+# Privacy Policy for FREE Barcode & QR Code Scanner

-**Last Updated: November 10, 2025**
+**Last Updated: November 17, 2025**

 ## Overview

-This Chrome extension provides barcode and QR code scanning functionality using Dynamsoft's barcode recognition technology.
-We are committed to protecting your privacy and being transparent about our data practices.
+This **100% FREE** Chrome extension provides barcode and QR code scanning functionality using open-source ZXing-WASM technology.
+We are committed to protecting your privacy with a **zero-data-collection** approach. **No login required, no authentication, no tracking - completely free and private.**

 ## Data Collection and Usage

 ### What We Collect

-**Authentication Data (Temporary)**
-- Google OAuth tokens (stored temporarily for trial license activation)
-- User email and name (retrieved only for license management)
-- Dynamsoft cookies (DynamsoftToken, DynamsoftUser) for session management

-**License Information (Local)**
-- Trial license key (stored in browser's localStorage)
-- License expiration date (stored in browser's localStorage)

-**User Preferences (Local)**
+**User Preferences (Local Only)**
 - Settings preferences (stored in chrome.storage.local)
 - Floating icon visibility preference

+**That's It.
+Nothing Else.**

 ### What We DON'T Collect

+- ❌ **No authentication data**: No login, no OAuth, no cookies
+- ❌ **No personal information**: No email, no name, no account data
 - ❌ **No image data storage**: Images, PDFs, and screenshots are processed locally and immediately discarded
 - ❌ **No barcode results storage**: Scan results are displayed temporarily and never saved or transmitted
 - ❌ **No browsing history**: We don't track which pages you visit or images you scan
 - ❌ **No analytics or tracking**: No usage statistics, telemetry, or behavioral tracking
+- ❌ **No external API calls**: 100% offline processing after installation
-- ❌ **No personal data beyond authentication**: Only email and name for license purposes
+- ❌ **No license keys**: Completely free, no trial periods, no expiration

 ## How the Extension Works

-### Local Processing
+### 100% Local Processing
-- **All barcode scanning happens locally** in your browser using WebAssembly
+- **All barcode scanning happens locally** in your browser using FREE open-source ZXing-WASM (WebAssembly)
 - Images, PDFs, and screenshots are processed in memory and never uploaded
 - Scan results are displayed only in the side panel and immediately discarded when you close it
+- **No external servers involved** - works completely offline after installation

 ### Screenshot Capture
 - When you use the screenshot feature, the image is captured locally